-This IPS shall be reviewed at least annually by the Department's Investment Management Division ("IMD"), with any recommended modifications made to the Board of Trustees' Investment Subcommittee and to the full Board.
+This IPS shall be reviewed at least annually by IMD, with any recommended modifications made to the Board of Trustees' Investment Subcommittee and to the full Board.
 The Board of Trustees may amend this IPS to reflect changes in the capital markets, Program participant objectives, Program participant demographics, legislative and regulatory changes, or other factors relevant to the Program.